2023 Plant Sales

 Sungold F1; Sakura F1; Black Cherry;

-Blush; Pink Bumblebee; Peacevine
+Blush; Pink Bumblebee; Peacevine; White

 Tomato, Standard Slicing

-New Girl F1; Big Beef F1
+New Girl F1; Big Beef F1, Mountain Merit F1

 Tomato, Heirloom